MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 # Add branding to a survey

 You can customize the appearance of your survey to match your company's branding.
-This includes changing the color, font, background image, or uploading a custom CSS<!--note from editor: Style Guide says to spell out "unless the abbreviation is familiar to your audience."
-I think it probably is, do you agree?--> file.
+This includes changing the color, font, background image, or uploading a custom CSS file.

 **To add branding to a survey**

 1. Open the survey.

-2. On the **Design** tab, select **Customization** at the right side of the page, and then select **Branding**.<!--note from editor: Here and throughout, I don't think these graphics need to be so big. -->
+2. On the **Design** tab, select **Customization** at the right side of the page, and then select **Branding**.

    ![Branding menu item](media/branding-button.png "Branding menu item")